Antimicrobials are medicines used to kill microbes (germs). These germs include bacteria, viruses, fungi, and parasites. They can cause infections.

 If you do need them, make sure to take them as directed.
 If the label says to take the medicine at a certain time of day, follow those directions.

 You need to take the full course of medicine.
 Don't stop taking them just because you feel better.
-Taking the full course will help get rid of those germs that are a bit stronger and that survive the first few days of treatment.
-It will also help prevent the growth of drug-resistant germs.
+Taking the full course will help get rid of any germs that survive the first few days of treatment.
+It will also help prevent the growth of antimicrobial-resistant germs.

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.